 Should you buy Qantas (QAN) shares?
 The world's airlines have been struck hard by the global pandemic of COVID-19.
 Australia's flagship carrier, Qantas, has scaled back its operations to a fraction of standard capacity.

-To determine whether you should buy Qantas shares we need to look at the what has happened to Qantas shares.
+To determine whether Qantas is a good buy we need to look at the what has happened to Qantas shares.
 Under the Radar Report's recent stock report noted that Qantas share related news has come like a torrent over the last few weeks.
-The April dividend of Qantas shares has been postponed until September, which we don't think will be paid at all.
-The airline has also laid off up to 20,000 staff, raised $1bn in debt, secured against its wholly-owned aircraft fleet, cut executive wages, and might not pay rent to Australian airports.

 Join Under the Radar Report.

 Access this week's best stocks to buy.